CanadaHonk/blog/content/post/porffor-types.md

 ## Conclusion

-The best part of this for me is that [the main diff for this feature was only +131 -25](https://github.com/CanadaHonk/porffor/commit/a6a92e01ac1e09383f5c3f24e55f2648ff714b7a), and only took me ~an evening to do; thanks to the great foundation from [the rewrite](/porffor-rewrite/).
+The best part of this for me is that [the main diff for this feature was small, only +131 -25](https://github.com/CanadaHonk/porffor/commit/a6a92e01ac1e09383f5c3f24e55f2648ff714b7a), and only took me ~an evening to do; thanks to the great foundation from [the rewrite](/porffor-rewrite/).
 Please note both regular JS and typed will likely speedup even more in the near future!
 This is just today.
 I haven't compared to many other engines as I'm saving that for a later post when I've done more benchmarking and testing.
 Thanks for reading! :)